 These companies will normally reimburse you for damages or messes to your car from fares you pick up, such as vomit or food spilled in your car.
 But you're on your own to cover the cost of fuel, maintenance, and regular car cleaning.

-Have a real knack for aesthetics?
-You can provide nail or hairstyling services while your partner is home to watch your baby, or while they're taking naps.
+Have a knack for aesthetics?
+You can provide nail or hairstyling services while your partner is home to watch your baby or while your baby naps.

-You'll need to go to school for massage therapy to get a license before you can practice.
-Depending on where you are, the requirements may vary from 300 to 1,000 hours in class.
+You'll need to go to school for massage therapy to obtain a license before you can practice.
+Depending on where you live, the requirements vary from 300 to 1,000 hours in class.
 With an intensive program, you might be able to get your license in just a few weeks, while studying part-time might take you a couple of years.

-Once you have your massage degree or certification, you can practice pretty much however you want.
-You can schedule clients in a way that's convenient for you, and have them come to your home or business, or you can make house calls to them.
+Once you have your massage degree or certification, you can practice however you want.
+You can schedule clients in a way that's convenient for you: they can come to your home or business or you can make house calls.

-You can create your own educational materials from home at your leisure.
+You can create educational materials from home at your leisure.
 These include things like worksheets and lessons in digital formats.

 Teachers may buy lesson plans pre-made from you in advance to save themselves the work.
 Parents also want to buy educational materials to supplement their child's learning at home with some extra work.

 If you have the educational know-how, you can easily make educational materials in your spare time while your child is taking a nap or even while you're watching TV.